noel-reeds/alx-low_level_programming/0x1A-hash_tables/README.md

-# C - Hash tables
+# C - Hashing and Hash tables
-Into. to hash tables and their structure..
+## Into. to hash tables and their structure..
-How to create hash tables..
+## How to create hash tables..
-Hash tables operations..insertion, deletion and searching..
+## Hash tables operations..insertion, deletion and searching..
-Hashing algos..
+## Hashing algos..